DevOpsVisions/wordpress-automation-toolkit/docs/technical-guides/deploy-wordpress-azure-vm.md

 [Preparing a LAMP Stack Environment for Hosting](https://github.com/DevOpsVisions/common-workspace-hub/blob/main/docs/technical-guides/prepare-lamp-stack-env.md)

-## 2. Download and Set Up WorPress
+## 2. Download and Set Up WordPress

-Download the WorPress zip file, whether it's the latest version or a backup from your production environment.
+Download the WordPress zip file, whether it's the latest version or a backup from your production environment.

-- **Extract the WordPress site from the backub file:**
+- **Extract the WordPress site from the backup file:**

 ```bash
 unar /home/azureuser/Downloads/backup.tgz